hotosm/fAIr/docs/overview/evaluation.md

 A few practices keep a metric meaningful.
 They are guidance rather than rules, and the right choice can depend on the task.

-**Split data spatially, not randomly.** Image tiles next to each other are highly correlated.
-If training, validation, and test tiles are drawn at random, neighbouring tiles leak across the splits and the reported accuracy looks better than the model's true performance on unseen areas.
-A spatial split keeps whole areas together and, ideally, separates the held-out validation and test areas from the training area with a buffer, so tiles do not leak across the boundary.
-It also helps to hold out a separate test set that is never used for tuning, so the final numbers are not measured on the same data that guided model selection.
-This can vary for specific use cases, but as a default it keeps the reported accuracy representative of unseen areas.
+**Split data spatially.** Image tiles next to each other are highly correlated, so a random train, validation, and test split lets neighbouring tiles leak across the boundary and inflates the reported accuracy.
+A spatial split keeps whole areas together, ideally separated by a buffer, and a held-out test set reserved for the final numbers keeps the accuracy representative of unseen areas.
+The right balance can vary by use case.

 ![Random sampling mixes neighbouring tiles across splits.
 A spatial split keeps the training area, a buffer, and the held-out validation and test areas apart.](../assets/spatial-split.svg)